World On Fire: UN Seeks $47 Bn For Aid In 2025 - UrduPoint

 "Wars in Gaza, Sudan and Ukraine are marked by the ferocity and intensity of the killing, the complete disregard for international law, and the deliberate obstruction of our humanitarian movement's effort to save lives."

-Numerous old crises meanwhile remain unresolved and simmering, with average humanitarian operations now spanning a decade, the UN said.
+Numerous old crises remain unresolved, with average humanitarian operations now spanning a decade, the UN said.

 Even more worryingly, he said, was how conflicts were increasingly converging with the climate-induced disasters that are ravaging communities, devastating food systems and driving mass displacement.